 Most of us have a body shape that resembles other members of our family.
 The number of fat cells you have and the distribution of that fat is determined by genetics.
 When we reach our adult height, our bodies are not going to make additional fat cells.
 If we gain or lose weight, those fat cells can get larger or smaller.
 But, the total number of fat cells and their placement on your body does not change.
 With weight loss or gain, those fat storing areas will change in size, but the body proportions stay about the same.

 Although liposuction removes fat, it does not treat obesity.
-By targeting the stubborn areas, liposuction can improve body contour and proportion, but cannot substitute for a healthy lifestyle.
-One liter of fat removed weighs about 2 pounds.
+By targeting the stubborn areas, liposuction can improve body contour and proportion, but cannot substitute for a healthy lifestyle and/or weight loss surgery.
+One liter of fat removed weighs about two pounds.
 The average liposuction patient has between two and three liters of fat removed during the procedure.

 Patients with a “beer belly” are typically not good candidates for liposuction.
 Having a beer belly is not really about drinking beer, it is more about genetics.
 These patients tend to have round, tense abdomens combined with fairly slim arms and legs.
 In this situation, the fat is not stored just below the skin and is not able to be removed with liposuction.
 Almost all of this fat is stored inside the abdomen, behind the muscle, and wrapped around the internal organs.
 This intra-abdominal fat can only be reduced with generalized weight loss.